Wellbeing At Work Dates For Your 2022 Calendar

 10th October | World Mental Health Day

-International Stress Awareness Day aims to develop a greater understanding of stress.
-The aim is to ensure those suffering know where to seek advice, and the actions they can take to help prevent and manage stress.
+National Stress Awareness Day aims to develop a greater understanding of stress.
+The aim is to ensure those suffering know where to seek advice, and the practical actions that can help prevent and manage stress.

 13th November | World Kindness Day